bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 Content directories can optionally be prefixed with any combination of "A" "P" and "V" followed by a comma (,) to indicate that the folder should be indexed only for Audio, Pictures and/or Video content.
 No prefix means all media content will be indexed.
-For example
+For example the following configuration will scan the Public "Music" folder for audio, the "Photos" folder for Pictures and Video, and the "Videos" folder for all types of media content.

     media_dir=A,/Data/Public/Music
     media_dir=PV,/Data/Public/Photos